divyamamgai/skope/article/README.md

 ```

 When we execute the above code (with our [`sample.js`](https://github.com/divyamamgai/skope/blob/master/article/scripts/sample.js)), we expect the output to be `a`, `d`, `e` and `f`.

+### Limitations of Our Solution

+If you are a keen observer and have been experimenting on your own along the way, you might have notice there are some obvious limitations with our current solution.
+Here are some of those limitations.

+1. Declarations in an unused function are also considered.
+2. Functional parameters of the parent functions are not excluded.
+3. Modifications made to `window` object or it being passed as a parameter to functions is not considered.

+These limitations can be resolved, but the solutions will become much more complicated for an intro to AST and what all can be done with it.